olhanotolga/100-days-of-code/log2.md

 **Thoughts:** Canva's applying styles (colors/fonts) to a design makes life much much easier and the projects prettier, although husband says all my creations look pretty much the same :)

 **Link to work:** Coming soon...

+## Day 6: February 3, 2021

+**Today's Progress:** Transformed the base design of my current project into components (pages as I'm using the React router).
+The main routes are done, as well as the 404 page.
+Let's see if I manage to do the functionality in 1 day.

+**Thoughts:** Looks very good but obviously I want it to function as well.
+I think I took a bit too much time for the design.

+**Link to work:** Coming soon...